grate-vla/grate-vla.github.io/_schedule/session_02_invited_talk_2.md

 sequence_id: 2

 # Speaker name
-speaker: Yuzhe Yang
+speaker: Russ Tedrake

 # Title of the event
-title: "From Clinics to Homes: Assessing Disease and Health with Everyday Devices"
+title: "Robustness in Robot Manipulation"

 # Time of the event
-time: 09:40 - 10:10
+time: 10:05 - 10:35
 ---